turingschool/career-development-curriculum/module_one/strengths_and_storytelling.md

 Possible answers: consistent theme, protagonist who faces and overcomes challenges, a journey of some kind, sequential plot that shows a beginning middle and end.

+When it comes to character, what does it mean to be the hero of the story?
+What are the typical characteristics of a hero?

 **Connection to You:**
 These elements are present in your story as well.
-You are the main character, undergoing challenges, experiencing a journey, and revealing the narrative thread through your own theme.
+You are the main character, the hero, undergoing challenges, experiencing a journey, and revealing the narrative thread through your own theme.

 There are 3 main questions to help us understand our own stories and our character arcs:
 * Who are you?